-Since 2010, over £882 million in government funding has been spent on cancer research across the UK, which is incredibly encouraging.
-Ground breaking medical research is funded through the National Institute for Health Research, and spending on cancer research has risen from £101 million in 2010/11 to £132 million in 2018/19, the largest investment in a disease area.
+Since 2010, over £882 million in Government funding has been spent on cancer research across the UK.
+Ground-breaking medical research is funded through the National Institute for Health Research, and spending on cancer research has risen from £101 million in 2010/11 to £138 million in 2019/20, the largest investment in a disease area.

-However, I know that the Covid-19 pandemic has had an impact on cancer research, in particular through reduced access to funding for new projects.
+I know that the Covid-19 pandemic has had an impact on cancer research, in particular, through reduced access to funding for new projects.
 Therefore, I welcome the announcement in the Spending Review that £5 billion will be invested in health-related research and development, which is an increase of £1.2 billion on previous commitments.
-I will work with colleagues at the Department of Health and Social Care to ensure this is spent to provide much-needed support for cancer researchers and help strengthen the UK’s ability to improve cancer outcomes through research.

 I was encouraged to learn that the Government co-operates closely with Cancer Research UK in jointly funding Experimental Cancer Medicines Centres, a network of 18 adult centres and 11 paediatric locations across the UK.
 This network brings together world class health researchers and clinicians to work together to generate new approaches for beating cancer.